rgvlee/EntityFrameworkCore.Testing/README.md

 ```

 ### The rest
-LINQ Queryable operations such as ElementAt, indexed Select, SkipWhile etc just work as you would expect so there is no need to provide an example.
+LINQ queryable operations such as ElementAt, indexed Select, SkipWhile etc just work as you would expect so there is no need to provide an example.

 ### Performing Verify operations
 The Create factory always returns the mocked object, not the Mock\<TDbContext\> itself, so you'll need to use `Mock.Get<T>(T mocked)` to perform Moq Mock\<T\> specific operations.